studio24/security-principles/asset-protection-and-resilience.md

 For Standard and Single Cloud:

 * Single webserver instance.
-On Standard a shared database service, on Single Cloud a dedicated database service.
+On Standard Cloud a shared database service, on Single Cloud a dedicated database service.
 * Configuration and data for the web server are stored on Elastic Block Storage (EBS) to help ensure availability and easy re-attachment to an alternative server if required.
 * Auto scaling groups are used to manage restoring servers quickly.
 * Restoring servers will have some short downtime (normally a few minutes).